mdcourse/mdcourse.github.io/_sources/chapters/chapter3.rst.txt

 .. label:: end_InitializeSimulation_class

-In case *initial_positions is None*, and array is first created.
-Then, random positions that are constrained within the box boundaries are defined using the random function of NumPy.
-Note that, here, the newly added atoms are added randomly within the box, without taking care of avoiding overlaps with existing atoms.
-Overlaps will be dealt with using energy minimization, see :ref:`chapter4-label`.
+In case *initial_positions* is None, an array is first created.
+Then, random positions constrained within the box boundaries are defined using the random function from NumPy.
+Note that newly added atoms are placed randomly within the box, without considering overlaps with existing atoms.
+Overlaps will be addressed using energy minimization (see the :ref:`chapter4-label` chapter).

-Let us call the *populate_box* method from the *__init__* class:
+Let us call *populate_box* from the *__init__* method:

 .. label:: start_InitializeSimulation_class